Subscribe to the Hired Pulse: our newsletter for talent pros like you!

 To that end, Raney emphasizes the importance of training staff to think differently during the recruitment process.

-For instance, hiring teams might ask:
+For instance, in an effort to embrace DEI hiring teams might ask:

 Expert: Tech Can [Do] Better founder & CEO, Lawrence Humphrey